lasiru1/sorry/README.md

-# sorry
+# Sorry!
-Character-based implementation of an awesome board game
+Character-based implementation of an awesome board game.
+Please refer to the documentation file as the software manual.